Stitch's Great Escape!: Pre-show

-Guests enter the Galactic Federation Prisoner Teleport Center, where the attraction takes place.
-As the doors open, guests enter the first pre-show.
-The Grand Councilwoman (voiced by Zoe Caldwell) will be shown on the television screens, telling the guests that they will be guards for the United Galactic Federation.
-After being taught the basic procedures of guard duty, guests enter the second pre-show, where they are introduced by a robot known as Sergeant C4703BK2704-90210 (Richard Kind).
-He performs a demonstration of the teleportation tubes using an alien named Skippy, who appeared in the former ExtraTERRORestrial Alien Encounter.
-After the demonstration, Captain Gantu (Kevin Michael Richardson) gives an alert of a Level 3 prisoner being beamed to the center, at which point Sergeant 90210 faints.
-Guests are then instructed by Pleakley (Kevin McDonald) over a public-address system to proceed to the High Security Level 3 prisoner teleportation chamber.
+Guests entered the Galactic Federation Prisoner Teleport Center, where the attraction took place.
+As the doors opened, guests entered the first pre-show.
+The Grand Councilwoman (voiced by Zoe Caldwell) was shown on the television screens, telling the guests that they would be guards for the United Galactic Federation.
+After being taught the basic procedures of guard duty, guests entered the second pre-show, where they were introduced by a robot known as Sergeant C4703BK2704-90210 (Richard Kind).
+He performed a demonstration, explaining the types of prisoners that are incarcerated, ranking from Level 1’s to Level 2’s (intending to start off with Level 1’s) and proceeds to demonstrate the teleportation tubes using an alien named Skippy, who appeared in the former ExtraTERRORestrial Alien Encounter in both normal and "deformed" forms, with the "deformed" form retrofitted in this attraction as a separate character known as the "doughnut guy", allowing both forms to appear at the same time, with Skippy said to be caught jaywalking between the moons of Jupiter.
+Shortly afterwards, the demonstration was interrupted by Captain Gantu (Kevin Michael Richardson), who gave an alert of a Level 3 (The highest threat level) prisoner being beamed to the center, at which point Sergeant 90210 fainted.
+Guests were then instructed by Pleakley (Kevin McDonald) over a public-address system to proceed to the High Security Level 3 prisoner teleportation chamber.